MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -AllowDatagramProcessingOnWinServer

 Specifies whether to disable the inspection of UDP connections on Windows Server.
 You don't need to specify a value with this switch.

 **Tip**: This switch works only if the current value of the AllowDatagramProcessingOnWinServer property is True (enabled).
-If the value is already False (disabled), the command returns an error.
+If the value is already False (disabled), this switch does nothing.

 ```yaml
 Type: SwitchParameter